satisfactorymodding/SatisfactoryModManager/README.md

 wails dev
 ```

+Upon successful launch of the development server, the application will open automatically.
+The command line output will also include a localhost URL you can visit in your browser if you wish to utilize browser developer tools for debugging.

 Make sure you don't already have a copy of the application running or the command will silently fail.

 ### Building